BIGJRA/BIGJRA.github.io/rejuv.md

 (and potentially traded one away), and we were given a Magnet on Route 2 by showing a guy our Emolga.

 Get the items in your bag, and return.
-The Pokémon inside will run off.
+The Pokemon inside will run off.
 Buy some balls and return to the room in the Wispy Tower lab.
 You’ll get to battle **Type: Null!**